 Externally the building has a brick and wood fenced perimeter with a courtyard to the rear that accommodates the refuse bins and residents' storage.
 There is a metal pedestrian gate access to the road.
-This is easily accessed as there is no locking mechanism installed to it.

 Nearest Fire station is Oldbury fire station, which is 1.1miles